nypublicradio/nypr-design-system/tests/dummy/app/templates/docs/global/typography.md

 ### `nypr-a-kicker`

 Kicker used for decorating metadata.
-Pass a block or a test parameter.
+Pass a block or a test argument.

 <DocsDemo as |demo|>
   <demo.example @name='kicker-usage.hbs'>